 The financial buyer

-The financial buyer is usually a private equity party.
+The financial buyer is usually a private equity fund.
 These investors look primarily at the current returns and potential of your company.
 Many private equity parties focus on a limited number of specific industries in which they invest.
 Financial buyers will not readily sit in the entrepreneur’s chair, but will primarily want to take over in strategic and financial areas.
 For example, a financial buyer may appoint new management for your company or add your company to an existing company in their portfolio.
 This is called a buy-and-build strategy.
 Generally, this type of buyer is looking for scalable and high-yielding businesses with many future opportunities.

 The characteristics of a financial buyer are: